The Insurance Industry Charitable Foundation - London Division

 Reapplication Policy

-For Successful Applicants: IICF awards grants to organizations for up to three years, then pauses funding for a minimum of one year.
-After the pause, the Grants Committee decides whether to invite the organization to apply for further grants.
+For Successful Applicants: IICF awards grants to organisations for up to three years, then pauses funding for a minimum of one year.
+After the pause, the Grants Committee decides whether to invite the organisation to apply for further grants.

 For Unsuccessful Applicants: No specific policy is publicly available regarding when or if unsuccessful nominated charities can be re-nominated.